Singapore Greenery Building Waterfront (Properties)

-The SGBW is a green building week that hosts international green building experts, policy-makers, academics and built environment practitioners to look at the newest green condo developments in Singapore.
+The SGBW is not to be confused with a similarly site green building week that hosts international green building experts, policy-makers, academics and built environment practitioners to look at the newest green condo developments in Singapore.
+We are our own and the best property site for new launch condo for green buildings for investors and also waterfront properties.

-Affectionately known to be a garden city, Singapore stands 8th in ranking for being one of the greenest cities in the world.
-From just tackling the issue of clean water, even our buildings are actively trying to reverse the effects of rapid urbanization.
+Affectionately known to be a garden city, Singapore stands high in ranking for being one of the greenest cities in the world.
+From just tackling the issue of clean water, even our featured sites and new launch property buildings are actively trying to reverse the effects of rapid urbanization.
 The key word is trying.
-See, even our condominiums have converted and joined in the race.
+See, even our featured condominiums have converted and joined in the game.
+The price of the condominium is not shared here but we will give our earnest advice

-So what do we take note of when it comes to spotting an eco-green condominium?
+So what do we take note of when it comes to spotting an green or waterfront investor-grade condominium?
 Probably these 5 factors will be good thinking points:

 - Healthy living environment